nshkrdotcom/perimeter/docs/PERIMETER_gem_0011.md

 The goal of migration is to move from **implicit assumptions** about your data to **explicit, enforced contracts**.

 -   **Before:** Your functions defensively check data, assuming it might be wrong.
--   **After:** Your functions assertively use data, knowing it has been validated at the boundary.
+-   **After:** Your functions assertively use data, knowing it has been validated at the perimeter.

 ## Phase 1: Observe and Log (Weeks 1-2)